Houghton House – A Walk from Houghton Conquest, near Ampthill, Beds.

 This was a super and varied walk and one I shall definitely return to at bluebell time.
 The leaflet which can be downloaded here says it is three miles, however, probably because I wandered off track from time to time I walked more like five.
 There was an initial climb in Kings Wood but after that it was not particularly physically challenging.

-For further details of my walking adventures along National Trails, including the Pilgrims’ Way, The Ridgeway, and the Hertfordshire Way please click here and enter your e mail address on the right.
+For further details of my walking adventures along National Trails, including the Pilgrims’ Way, The Ridgeway, and the Hertfordshire Way please click here and enter your e mail address in the box at the foot of the page.
 The website also incudes details of walks in Beds, Herts and Bucks and in my spiritual home of Wessex.
-Alternatively please “like” my Facebook Page: Jackie McAll – “About the Journey”.
+Alternatively please visit my Facebook Page: Jackie McAll – “About the Journey”.